musthahina/MachineLearning-Classification_Problem/README.md

 ## **Model Comparison**
 After training and evaluating the models, their performance was compared using accuracy scores and classification reports.
 The **LogisticRegression** performed the best with an accuracy of **98%**, while the **Decision Tree Classifier** performed the worst with an accuracy of **93%**.

-## **Installation**
-To run this project, you will need to have Python installed along with the necessary libraries.\
-You can install the required libraries using the following command:\
-pip install -r requirements.txt
-Required Libraries:
-scikit-learn
-pandas
-matplotlib